genestack/user-tutorials/source/guide/using-genestack-import_include.rst

 .. image:: images/import_metainfo-select-file.png

-Columns that are mapped to a metainfo field from the experiment's template (by default data are imported with "Default" template) are highlighted in green.
+Columns that are mapped to a metainfo field from the dataset's template (by default data are imported with "Default" template) are highlighted in green.

 .. image:: images/import_metainfo_table-green.png